-But, if they do allow it, and, in fact, it is the only way the board is going to approve your application, there are certain requirements he or she must meet.
+But, if they do allow it, and it is the only way the board is going to approve your application, there are specific requirements he or she must meet.
 For starters, he or she is likely going to have to fill out at least part of the same financial disclosure forms that you had to endure.
 That means your guarantor needs to disclose assets, liabilities, bank accounts, and income (W-2 statements, tax returns).
 The board is likely going to want to see credit reports and scores, too.
 He or she probably does not have to attend the board interview.

 Remember, your guarantor does not have to present his or her financials to your lending institution.
 The board is concerned that you may not cover your maintenance.
 This has nothing to do with your mortgage.